Boolean algebra: Completeness

 The laws listed above define Boolean algebra, in the sense that they entail the rest of the subject.
-The laws Complementation 1 and 2, together with the monotone laws, suffice for this purpose and can therefore be taken as one possible complete set of laws or axiomatization of Boolean algebra.
+The laws complementation 1 and 2, together with the monotone laws, suffice for this purpose and can therefore be taken as one possible complete set of laws or axiomatization of Boolean algebra.
 Every law of Boolean algebra follows logically from these axioms.
 Furthermore, Boolean algebras can then be defined as the models of these axioms as treated in § Boolean algebras.

-To clarify, writing down further laws of Boolean algebra cannot give rise to any new consequences of these axioms, nor can it rule out any model of them.
+Writing down further laws of Boolean algebra cannot give rise to any new consequences of these axioms, nor can it rule out any model of them.
 In contrast, in a list of some but not all of the same laws, there could have been Boolean laws that did not follow from those on the list, and moreover there would have been models of the listed laws that were not Boolean algebras.

-This axiomatization is by no means the only one, or even necessarily the most natural given that we did not pay attention to whether some of the axioms followed from others but simply chose to stop when we noticed we had enough laws, treated further in § Axiomatizing Boolean algebra.
+This axiomatization is by no means the only one, or even necessarily the most natural given that attention was not paid as to whether some of the axioms followed from others, but there was simply a choice to stop when enough laws had been noticed, treated further in § Axiomatizing Boolean algebra.
 Or the intermediate notion of axiom can be sidestepped altogether by defining a Boolean law directly as any tautology, understood as an equation that holds for all values of its variables over 0 and 1.
 All these definitions of Boolean algebra can be shown to be equivalent.